Forced Marriage: Just The Facts

 What is a forced marriage?

-A forced marriage is where one or both people consent to marriage after pressure and/or abuse is used.
+A forced marriage is where one or both people are married under pressure and/or abuse from others.

 Any person may be forced into a marriage, including people of all ages, genders, ethnicities and religions.

 In the UK, forced marriage is seen to be a form of violence against men and women, and is classed as domestic abuse and child abuse, which violates an individual’s human rights.

 Forced marriage is illegal in the UK, and that includes taking someone overseas and forcing them to marry, whether the marriage takes place or not, and marrying someone who lacks the mental capacity to consent to the marriage.

 The pressure that is put on people to marry can take different forms: